MetaCOG: A Hierarchical Probabilistic Model for Learning Meta-Cognitive Visual Representations: Experiments

 \subsection{Experiment 2: Robustness analysis}

 The results of Exp.
-1 show that MetaCOG can efficiently learn a meta-cognition for an object detector and use it to improve accuracy.
-This provides proof-of-concept that MetaCOG can be applied to modern neural network object detection systems.
-However, the performance of these three networks does not capture the full space of possible object detector performances.
+1 show that MetaCOG can efficiently learn a meta-cognitive representation for an object detector and use it to improve detection accuracy.
+This provides proof-of-concept that MetaCOG can be applied to modern neural network object detectors.
+However, the three networks tested in Exp.
+1 do not capture the full space of possible detector performances.
 How robust is MetaCOG to different degrees of error in its inputs?

 To evaluate MetaCOG's robustness, Exp.
 2 tests MetaCOG paired with a large range of possible simulated object detectors.
-To achieve this, we created a synthetic dataset of world states passed through simulated faulty object detectors.
-To reduce computational cost, we used an abstraction of world states and detections (removing all spatial components, detailed below) and used a lightweight, general-purpose version of MetaCOG (see \ref{Lightweight METAGEN}) to infer a meta-cognition of the synthetic object detectors and the world states causing the observations.
+To achieve this, we created a synthetic dataset of world states passed through simulated faulty object detectors, producing simulated detections.
+To reduce computational cost, we used an abstraction of world states and detections (removing all spatial components, detailed below) and used a lightweight, general-purpose version of MetaCOG (see \ref{Lightweight METAGEN}) to infer a meta-cognitive representation of the synthetic detectors and the world states causing the observed detections.

 \paragraph{Dataset} To focus on the contribution of meta-cognition for determining the presence or absence of different object categories in a way that is robust to the failures of the object detector, the dataset consisted of hypothetical collections of objects with no spatial information, passed through simulated object detectors with varying degrees of faulty performance.
-Specifically, we sequentially sampled world states (vectors of 1s and 0s indicating the presence or absence of five possible object categories), object detectors (miss and hallucination distributions $V$ with a wide variety of parameters $\theta$), and then generated faulty detections (vectors of 1s and 0s indicating the detection or lack of detection of each object category) by passing world states through the probabilistic artificial object detector.
+Specifically, we sequentially sampled world states (vectors of 1s and 0s indicating the presence or absence of five possible object categories), object detectors (miss and hallucination distributions $V$ with a wide variety of parameters $\theta$), and then generated faulty detections (vectors of 1s and 0s indicating the detection or lack of detection of each object category) by passing world states through the probabilistic simulated object detector.
 The final dataset consisted of 40000 randomly sampled object detectors, each processing 75 world states, with 5-15 processed frames (detection vectors) per world state.
 The details of synthesizing this dataset are left to \ref{Synthesizing the Dataset for Lightweight METAGEN}.

 \paragraph{Comparison models}

 As in Exp.
 1, we compare MetaCOG to Lesioned MetaCOG, which fixes the parameters $\theta$ of the meta-cognitive representation $V$ to the expectation of the prior over $\theta$.
 This enables a fair comparison where the two models are matched for complexity.
 For details on the prior, see \ref{Lightweight METAGEN}, and for model details, see \ref{Comparison models for Lightweight METAGEN}.